kpsychogyiopoulos/test_repo/readme-energy-market.md

-# JIRA
+# ENERGY-MARKET

-This project implements an ETL pipeline to migrate project management metadata from Jira Atlassian into Datahub table ```jira_tickets```.
+This project implements an automated pipeline for the ingestion, transformation, and persistence of energy market datasets.
+The system programmatically retrieves source Excel files, performs multi-file consolidation, and executes a deduplication logic to ensure high data integrity before synchronizing the cleaned records with the ```energy_market``` table in Datahub.

-It is maintained as a project in IBM Cloud Pak for Data under the name: ```dev-datahub-jira ```.
+It is maintained as a project in IBM Cloud Pak for Data under the name: ```dev-datahub-energy-market ```.

 ## Table of Contents